Tim Gajser: 2016

+2016 was Gajser's rookie year in the MXGP class.
+He won the opening round in Qatar & from then onward, would rack up 6 more wins as well as 10 podium finishes on his way to the 2016 MXGP World Championship.

+2019

+In 2019, Gajser won his 2nd MXGP World Championship.
+18 Rounds were contested, Gajser won 9 of those and finished on the podium 15 times.

+2020

+In 2020, Gajser became the first rider since Antonio Cairoli in 2014, to defend the MXGP World Championship.
+He won 5GP's and finished on the podium 14 out of 18 rounds.

+2022

+In 2022, Tim Gajser won his 4th MXGP World Championship at round 16 in Hyvinkää, Finland.
+He won 10 Grand Prix's and finished on the podium 13 times out of 18 Rounds.

+2023

+Gajser suffered a broken right femur during a round of the Italian Championship in Trentino.
+This sidelined him for the majority of the 2023 FIM Motocross World Championship.
+He returned at round 12 and would finish the season 11th with two wins.

+2024

+Throughout the 2024 MXGP World Championship, Gajser showcased his speed and consistency, leading the points for a majority of the season.
+Going into the first moto of round 19/20, Gajser held a 14 point lead over Jorge Prado.
+After a first turn crash, Gajser broke a footpeg which relegated him to 17th, whereas Prado took a 2nd place.
+Gajser would finish 2nd in race two, Prado took the overall victory & a 7 point lead for the final round.
+Gajser fell short of the 2024 MXGP Championship by 10 points.
+He ended the season 2nd in the championship, with 4GP wins, 16 podiums & 1 finish outside the top 4 which was the result of his broken footpeg at round 19.

 Personal life

 Gajser was born in Ptuj, Slovenia, and is a native of Makole, a small settlement roughly 20 kilometers to the southwest.
 His father Bogomir was also a motocross rider and introduced his son to the sport at a young age.
 He remains his coach to this day.

 Gajser has one older brother Nejc, and two younger sisters Alja and Neja.
 In 1995 his family went through a tragedy when his 3-year-old brother Žan was killed in a racing accident.
 During a race the young boy wandered on a track below one of the jumps and was hit in the temple by his father's motorcycle during landing and killed instantly.
 Gajser rides with the number 243 in honor of his deceased brother, who was born on 24 March.

 Gajser maintains a close friendship with MotoGP world champion Marc Marquez, having met the Spaniard through their mutual relationship with Honda Racing Corporation.
-Despite having ridden motorcycles since he was three years old, Gasjer does not have a motorcycle license and has never ridden a motorcycle on public roads.
+Despite having ridden motorcycles since he was three years old, Gajser does not have a motorcycle license and has never ridden a motorcycle on public roads.